 La cortesía verbal permite cambiar la forma directa de una frase para sonar más amable, profesional o menos directo.

-(Verbal politeness makes it possible to change the direct form of a sentence to sound kinder, more professional, or less direct.)
+(Verbal politeness makes it possible to change the direct wording of a sentence so it sounds kinder, more professional, or less blunt.)

 - Verbal politeness can be achieved by changing the subject: “yo” is replaced by forms such as “tú”, “uno” or structures with

-“se” to generalize or avoid direct responsibility. - The conditional, the imperfect, the future, and the formal subjunctive are used to make orders and requests softer and more polite.
+“se” to generalize or avoid direct responsibility. - The conditional, the imperfect, and the subjunctive are used to make commands and requests softer and more polite.

 Exceptions!